mendhak/eleventy-satisfactory/README.md

 # Mendhak's Eleventy Blog Theme

-A blog starter using [11ty](https://github.com/11ty/eleventy) and [Simple.css](https://github.com/kevquirk/simple.css).
-Based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).
+A blog theme I'm working on based on [11ty](https://github.com/11ty/eleventy).
+I am planning to move over from Jekyll and minimal-mistakes, so I will need to build in some features first.

-It's a simplified opinionated layout, the focus is on content first, and less on other things (such as the author, social, tags, dates, about me, etc)
+It's a simplified opinionated layout, the focus is on content first, and less on other things (such as the author, social, tags, dates, about me, etc).

-I've made the following modifications:
+So far I've made the following modifications:

 * The CSS is now inline in the page, instead of a link to a stylesheet.
 * Make the headings permalinks